amy-tabb/RWHEC-exp-2019/README.md

 <img src="READMEimages/good-ext10.png" alt="Poor radial distortion estimation" width="300"/>

-You are of course free to modify the Calibration2.cpp file for your particular camera calibration needs, but these little notes may help some get over some issues.
+You are of course free to modify the Calibration2.cpp file for your particular camera calibration needs.